richelbilderbeek/nlseb_collaboration_20210419/README.md

 git config --global credential.helper 'cache --timeout=36000'
 ```

-Richel was on the website
+Richel maybe was on the website